Physical Therapist Assistant, Associate in Applied Science

 At the completion of the program, students are expected to:

-1. demonstrate the skills necessary for a physical therapists assistant, equipping students to pass the national licensure exam.
+1. demonstrate the skills necessary for a physical therapist assistant.

 2. discuss the value of contemporary physical therapy through lifelong learning and service.

-3. communicate effectively with patients/clients, caregivers, and interprofessional team members.
+3. communicate with patients/clients, caregivers, and interprofessional team members.

 5. develop a professional growth plan for career advancement and learning opportunities to improve knowledge, skills, and behaviors.